playcanvas/developer.playcanvas.com/docs/tutorials/real-time-multiplayer-colyseus.md

   // Create the "bounding box" for the floor const boundingBox = new pc.BoundingBox(new pc.Vec3(0, 0, 0), new pc.Vec3(4, 0.001, 4));;

-  // Initialise the ray and work out the direction of the ray
+  // Initialize the ray and work out the direction of the ray
   // from the a screen position
   const ray = new pc.Ray();
   const targetPosition = new pc.Vec3();